robertpuccinelli/robertpuccinelli.github.io/_posts/2019-09-03-3d-printer-recommendations.markdown

 It is generally a good practice to keep the nozzle clean so that plastic doesn't stick to it and drag around your print, we purchased a set of brass brushes.
 Also, we wanted to try some special filaments like wood.
 These filaments can be tricky because they can clog a nozzle.
 Rather than risk tossing out a good but clogged nozzle, we purchased a **nozzle cleaning kit**.
 0.4mm piano wire is usually good enough to do the job.
 We haven't had a clog yet, so this was probably not necessary.

-Once the printer was set up and we learned what settings are best for our printer, Huan and I ended up with some really clean and smooth prints!
+Once the printer was set up and we learned what settings and plastics work well with our printer, Huan and I ended up with some really clean and smooth prints!
 The key to good prints are to have a good frame, use good plastics and use appropriate slicer settings.

-{% include feature_row id="printphotoshoot" %}

 ### Helping you get started